-Depression, Anxiety, Immigration and life transitions, Relationships
+Depression, Anxiety, High Sensitivity/Highly Sensitive Person (HSP), Immigration and other life transitions, Relationships

-Nearing the completion of my Master’s degree in Belgium, I had been working in a psychiatric department of a general hospital in Bruges to gain experience with people who struggle with depression, anxiety, and relationship issues.
+Nearing the completion of my Master’s degree in Belgium, I had been working in a psychiatric department of a general hospital in Bruges to gain experience with people who struggle with depression, anxiety, addictions, and relationship issues.
 As part of an incredible multidisciplinary team, I was relied upon to conduct group therapy, individual counselling, and psychological assessments – it seemed like the dream job!
 However, there was an adventure waiting for me on the other side of the world.

 If you have any questions, please call Aster Wellness or send me a personal message to email@example.com.

 I am looking forward to working with you!